woleet/woleet-cli/README.md

 If the option --strict is provided, for each file that already have a proof receipt, the tool checks that the hash of the file still matches the hash in the receipt (to detect file changes), in addition when signing the public key is checked as well.
 If they differ, the file is re-anchored and the old receipt is kept, except if --prune is set in that case the old receipt is deleted.
 If the original file is no longer present and the option --prune is provided, the old receipt/pending file will be deleted.

-If you want to anchor a subset of the files present in a folder or a subfolder, you can use the --include option which will limit the scope of this tool to the files taht matches the provided regex, you can test the regex here: <https://regex-golang.appspot.com/assets/html/index.html>, for example.
+If you want to anchor a subset of the files present in a folder or a subfolder, you can use the --filter option which will limit the scope of this tool to the files taht matches the provided regex, you can test the regex here: <https://regex-golang.appspot.com/assets/html/index.html>, for example.

 To sum up, this tool can be used to generate and maintain the set of timestamped proofs of existence for all files in a given directory.